Petitions and joint letters

 How do I lodge a petition or a joint letter?

-To make sure your petition or joint letter is included in the agenda for the next ordinary meeting of Council, please submit all original petition pages or joint letter documents seven business days prior to the meeting.
+To make sure your petition or joint letter is included in the agenda for the next meeting of Council, please submit all original petition pages or joint letter documents at least ten business days prior to the meeting.

 How is a petition or joint letter formally received?

-Once you submit your petition or joint letter, it will go to the next available Ordinary Council Meeting where it is formally received, which means it is acknowledged.
-Unless it is considered on the same night as an item of urgent business or as part an item already on the agenda.
+Once you submit your petition or joint letter it will go to the next available Council Meeting where it is formally received, which means it is acknowledged, unless it is considered on the same night as an item of urgent business or as part an item already on the agenda.
+Please note, if your petition or joint letter is received less than ten business days prior to the next Council meeting, it will be received at the Council meeting the following month.

 What happens after the petition is formally received?